 Years ago, there was little to offer people suffering from drug or alcohol addiction.
 Depending on the substance that the person was using, treatment ranged from “tough-it-out” and “just quit” approaches to medications that might alleviate withdrawal symptoms but did nothing to treat the underlying issue.

-Today, MAT offers a far more promising approach, one that gives clients an ability to come off drugs and/or alcohol much more comfortably — and in most cases, in a relatively short-term manner — and that also addresses the specific causes of that chemical dependency.
+Today, MAT therapy offers a far more promising approach, one that gives clients an ability to come off drugs and/or alcohol much more comfortably — and in most cases, in a relatively short-term manner — and that also addresses the specific causes of that chemical dependency.
 Beach House is thus proud to offer MAT in its drug and alcohol treatment programs as yet another evidence-based treatment option that can be tailored to clients’ individual needs in order to maximize the prospects of a successful recovery.

 Suboxone, Vivitrol and Other Evidence-Based Medications

-As part of an integrated plan of substance abuse care that treats the whole person, MAT during detox can dramatically alleviate the physical symptoms of withdrawal, such as pain, discomfort and cravings.
+As part of an integrated plan of substance abuse care that treats the whole person, MAT treatment during detox can dramatically alleviate the physical symptoms of withdrawal, such as pain, discomfort and cravings.
 The goal is for clients receiving MAT to be able to participate as comfortably and as quickly as possible in a daily residential treatment program that integrates other helpful, evidence-based interventions, such as group and individual therapies.

 Under the careful supervision of an addiction-certified psychiatrist and attending medical team, and depending on a client’s specific needs, Beach House administers only those medications found to be most effective in treating alcohol, opiate and other drug dependencies.
 These medications include (but are not limited to) the following: